B-mccullum/B-McCullum/README.md

 Hi there 👋

-I am a DevOps Engineer with expertise in IT, specifically in AWS, Microsoft Azure, Linux, Python, Cybersecurity, CI/CD, and Terraform.
+I am a DevOps Engineer with expertise in AWS, Microsoft Azure, Linux, Python, Cybersecurity, CI/CD, and Terraform.
 I have nearly 10 years of experience as an Air Force Veteran, and I hold a Bachelor's Degree in Nursing with experience working in hospital and clinical settings.
 Additionally, I possess skills in Healthcare Information Technology (HIT), Medication Therapy Management Systems, and Electronic Health Records (EHR).